-The Company plans to occupy a newly-built facility in Boston, Massachusetts, with office and laboratory space, in 2023 pursuant to a 120-month operating lease (the "Boston Lease"), which the Company entered into in September 2021.
+The Company occupies a newly built facility in Boston, Massachusetts, with office and laboratory space, pursuant to a 120-month operating lease (as amended, the "Boston Lease"), which the Company entered into in September 2021.
 The Boston Lease includes a free rent period, an escalation clause for increased rent and a renewal provision allowing the Company to extend the Boston Lease for two additional five-year periods at the then market rental rate.
-The landlord provided the Company with a tenant improvement allowance of up to approximately \$19.1 million for costs relating to the design, permitting and construction of improvements.
-The Company's obligation to pay rent is anticipated to commence in January 2023, subject to free rent periods of three and six months with respect to certain premises.
-The commencement date of the Boston Lease is expected to be in November 2022, given the Company's early access rights to the leased space, and the term will expire in January 2033.
-The Boston Lease further provides that the Company is obligated to pay to the landlord its proportionate share of certain basic operating costs, including taxes and operating expenses.
-In connection with the Boston Lease and as a security deposit thereunder, the Company has provided the landlord an irrevocable letter of credit in the amount of approximately \$4.6 million, which is collateralized by a restricted cash deposit of \$4.7 million, and which may be reduced in the fifth and seventh years of the Boston Lease.
-As of December 31, 2021, none of the irrevocable letter of credit amount had been drawn.
+The landlord provided the Company with a tenant improvement allowance of up to approximately \$19.1 million for costs relating to the design, permitting and construction of improvements owned by the landlord.
+The Company incurred tenant improvement costs relating to the initial design and construction of the improvements before the commencement date which were accounted for as lease prepayments.
+The Company's obligation to pay rent commenced in July 2023, subject to free rent periods of three and nine months with respect to certain premises.
+The Company was provided early access to the premises to install fixtures and equipment 60 days prior to the anticipated rent commencement date.
+The Boston Lease expires in 2033.
+Under the Boston Lease, the Company is obligated to pay to the landlord its proportionate share of certain basic operating costs, including taxes and operating expenses.
+As a security deposit under the Boston Lease, the Company provided the landlord an irrevocable letter of credit in the amount of approximately \$4.6 million, which is collateralized by a restricted cash deposit of \$4.7 million, and which may be reduced in the fifth and seventh years of the Boston Lease.
+As of December 31, 2023, none of the irrevocable letter of credit amount had been drawn.